HaardhikK/Arthantar/README.md

 ### Key Features

-1. **Gender Identification**
-   - Utilizes the **FCoref module** for identifying gendered pronouns and assigning genders to entities based on context.
-   - Employs predefined sets of male and female pronouns to infer gender through analysis of related pronoun clusters.
-   - Integrates the **mixtral-8x7b-32768 model** via the Groq API as a backup, predicting gender based on contextual clues like entity names and roles.

-2. **Coreference Resolution**
-   - Resolves ambiguous pronouns and determines entity genders accurately.
-   - Analyzes clusters of related pronouns and assigns genders by leveraging a carefully tested coreference model.
-   - Ensures precision with proper noun gender inference, focusing on entity context.

-3. **Knowledge Graph Generation**
-   - Leverages the **LLMGraphTransformer library** to create knowledge graphs encapsulating entities, relationships, and gender data.
-   - Converts input text into graph documents enriched with context, nodes, and relationships.
-   - Ensures integration of coreference and LLM-derived gender information into the KG for enhanced translation context.

-4. **Multi-Level Fallback System**
-   - Employs a robust fallback hierarchy to maintain functionality in case of model failures:
-     - **Coreference Model**: Primary resolution of gender and entity relationships.
-     - **LLM (mixtral-8x7b-32768)**: Backup for unresolved genders or entities.
-     - **spaCy’s NLP Capabilities**: Backup KG generation using NER and dependency parsing with the **en_core_web_sm** model.
-     - **NetworkX**: Constructs a syntactic dependency-based directed graph for additional context.
-     - **Basic Entity Extraction**: Extracts entities based on capitalization for minimal but meaningful context.

-5. **Fallback Exception Handling**
-   - Detects and handles errors at each level of processing.
-   - Ensures a semantically meaningful graph is always available, with progressively simplified information as needed.
+A sophisticated multi-layered approach to improve translation by utilizing a combination of gender identification, coreference resolution, and knowledge graph (KG) generation.
+The core of this approach relies on multiple technologies and models, each serving a specific function.
+For gender identification, I used the FastCoref module, a coreference resolution tool that identifies gendered pronouns and assigns genders to entities based on context.
+The module works by analyzing the text and identifying clusters of related pronouns, using predefined sets of male and female pronouns to determine the likely gender of each entity.
+I tested four different coreference models and selected the one that best resolved ambiguous pronouns and determined gender accurately, with a focus on proper noun gender inference.

+To further enhance the translation context, I incorporated an advanced large language model (LLM) using the Groq API.
+For gender identification when coreference resolution fails, I used the mixtral-8x7b-32768 model, which is employed as a backup to predict the likely gender of entities, specifically persons, based on contextual clues such as the name or role described.
+If the coreference model doesn’t provide a clear gender, the system sends a prompt to the LLM, asking it to analyze the entity name and its type (e.g., a person) and predict its gender.
+This dual-layered approach ensures that gender is identified accurately, even in cases where coreference models face difficulties, such as when pronouns are not explicitly mentioned.

+For the knowledge graph generation, I used the LLMGraphTransformer library, which facilitates the creation of a knowledge graph that encapsulates entities and their relationships.
+The knowledge graph is fed into the mixtral-8x7b-32768 model, which processes the input text and extracts the relevant information to generate graph documents.
+This graph not only includes the entities but also incorporates gender data and relationships between them.
+The knowledge graph is built by first converting the input text into graph documents, then creating nodes and relationships using the transformer’s output.
+These nodes are enriched with the gender information identified by the coreference resolution or LLM.
+The knowledge graph plays a crucial role in providing contextual information to the translation process, ensuring that the translation model can handle gender nuances and understand the relationships between entities, leading to a more accurate translation.

+In case both the coreference and LLM fail to provide sufficient data, a more sophisticated backup method is employed using spaCy's natural language processing capabilities.
+This backup knowledge graph is built using spaCy's named entity recognition (NER) and dependency parsing features.
+The system extracts named entities (such as persons, organizations, and locations) and their relationships through syntactic dependency analysis.
+Using spaCy's en_core_web_sm model, the system identifies entity types, tracks their mentions throughout the text, and establishes meaningful relationships based on sentence structure.
+The NetworkX library is used to create a directed graph where entities are connected based on their syntactic relationships rather than just linear sequence.
+If the graph documents from the LLMGraphTransformer are empty or the coreference fails to resolve entities, this spaCy-enhanced backup structure is used.
+The system implements multi-level fallback through exception handling: if the coreference model encounters errors, it defaults to the LLM; if the LLM fails, it uses the spaCy-based graph generation; and if spaCy processing fails, it falls back to a basic entity extraction using capitalized words.
+This ensures that, regardless of the failure point, a semantically meaningful graph is always available to provide contextual information for the translation model, with each fallback level maintaining decreasing but still useful levels of sophistication.

 ### Workflow